dobby-dobster/docker-rabbitmq-processer/README.md

 ## Containers
 - docker-rabbitmq-processor_rabbitmq_1 - standard rabbitmq container
 - docker-rabbitmq-processor_producer_1 - producer container, runs send.py which generates a 32 randaom character string and publishes message to queue (RandomStrings).
-Sleeps for 1 minute before publishing next message. docker-rabbitmq-processor_consumer_1 - consumer container, runs fetch.py which consumes messages from the queue (RandomStrings).
+Sleeps for 1 secoond before publishing next message. docker-rabbitmq-processor_consumer_1 - consumer container, runs fetch.py which consumes messages from the queue (RandomStrings).

 Producer and consumer are based on centos8 image.
 A more efficent way would be to use a python image, however that made testing more difficult due to a lack of basic utilties.